• Home

 Signal is one of the cleanest-looking and most functional texting apps—almost everything is kept to a single screen.
 Other than selecting from one of three themes or choosing a background, there's little in the way of customization available.
 It's frequently recommended as a WhatsApp alternative; while chatting, you'll even notice WhatsApp-style double ticks to denote message status.
 Signal also includes voice and video calling with other Signal users.
 These chats are end-to-end encrypted just like other messages sent via the app.

-You can send text, photos, videos, documents, and voice messages to individual or group conversations, but unlike with WhatsApp, you can have up to 1,000 people in a group.
+You can send text, photos, videos, documents, and voice messages to individual or group conversations.
 The app uses end-to-end encryption to secure all messages sent via the service (in fact, the encryption protocol it developed is also used by WhatsApp and Messenger), with the option of setting expiration dates for each conversation.
 Once your messages expire, they're no longer recoverable.
 There's also a handy "Note to Self" contact for you to store your thoughts.

 Signal recently added Stories (end-to-end encrypted, of course), but it doesn't really change the overall experience of using the app.